Federal school lunch funding could expire this fall - NewsBreak

 Federal school lunch funding could expire this fall

-ALBANY, N.Y. ( NEWS10 ) — Starting this fall, students at schools across New York state could be without free breakfast and lunch programs if a federal lunch program expires and the state does not step in.
+ALBANY, N.Y. ( NEWS10 ) — Starting this fall, students at schools across New York State could be without free breakfast and lunch options if a federal lunch program expires and the state does not step in.

-Currently, around 800,000 students statewide depend on free breakfast and lunches at school.
-Jennifer Martin, the executive director of New York School Nutrition Association, said the access to the free meals may go away if funding isn’t included for “Healthy School Meals for All” in the 2023 state budget.What exactly is in Florida’s new ‘Don’t Say Gay’ law?
+Statewide, 800,000 students depend on free breakfast and lunches at school.
+Jennifer Martin, the executive director of the New York School Nutrition Association, said the access to the free meals may go away if funding isn’t included for “Healthy School Meals for All” in the 2023 state budget.Push for NYS to provide free breakfast and lunch for all students

 Officials said over 300 organizations are in support of continuing free meals for all.
-In New York state, one in five children faces food insecurity.Copyright 2022 Nexstar Media Inc. All rights reserved.
+In New York, one in five children faces food insecurity.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0